 The attention of students planning to transfer to junior or senior standing is called to the fact that, until they have satisfactorily completed three full terms of residence at the Institute, they are subject to the same scholastic requirements as are freshmen and sophomores.
-See pages 114-117.
+(See pages 119-123.)
 In addition, they should note that to be permitted to register for any science or engineering options during their junior and senior years they must meet the scholastic requirements of the divisions concerned.
-See page 116.
+(See pages 121-122.)

 Physical examinations and vaccination are required as in the case of students entering the freshman class.
-See page 118.
+(See page 124.)
 Admission is conditional upon a satisfactory report on the physical examination.

 Transfer students are required to pay a registration fee of \$10 upon notification of admission to the Institute.
 This fee covers the cost of the New Student Camp, which all those entering the Institute for the first time are required to attend.
-(See page 109.)
+(See page 114.)
 In the event of subsequent cancellation of application, the registration fee is not refundable unless cancellation is initiated by the Institute.